AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Transit BGP to Local** allows Aviatrix Transit Gateway to run BGP and data plane with an instance in the same VPC or VNet without running a tunnel interface.
 One use case is to interoperate with third party virtual appliances that do not have the capability to support BGP over any tunneling protocols.

 - **Manual Advertise Routes per BGP Connection** expands the existing gateway based manual advertising routes feature to apply it to each BGP connection.
 One use case is to have better route advertising control for each remote BGP peer.
+For configuration details, refer to `Connection Base Manual BGP Advertisement <https://docs.aviatrix.com/HowTos/transit_advanced.html#connection-manual-bgp-advertised-network-list>`_.

 - **Transit Approval per BGP Connection** expands the existing Aviatrix Transit Gateway based Transit Approval feature to apply it to each on-prem BGP connection for fine grain control of network CIDRs admitted to the cloud network.